Notes on Snap‑and‑Chat

 For Snap‑and‑Chat, if there is a rollback longer than blocks in , additional coinbase transactions from the rolled-back chain will be included in .

 We can argue that this will happen rarely enough not to cause any significant problem for the overall issuance schedule.
 However, it does mean that issuance is less predictable, because the block subsidies will be computed according to their depth in the chain on which they were mined.
-So it will no longer be the case that coinbase transactions issue a deterministic, non-increasing sequence of block subsidies.
+So it would no longer be the case that coinbase transactions issue a deterministic, non-increasing sequence of block subsidies.
+(Again, this problem will be avoided by Crosslink 2.)

 Effect on transaction ordering